On this page

-Even the best blogs can't do everything.
-Before you proceed, be sure about what you want your blog to achieve for your business.
-Your marketing plan is a good place to start.
-For example, if you want your customers to engage with and share your blog posts, have social media sharing buttons and a comments box.
+Even the best blogs can't do everything, so before you proceed, be sure about what you want your blog to achieve for your business.
+Your marketing plan is a good place to start, for example if you want your customers to engage with and share your blog posts, include social media sharing buttons and a comments box.

 2. Blog as website, or blog on website?

 You may decide that including a blog on your existing website – as a menu item or navigation tab – is a great way to attract visitors or encourage visitor engagement.
 If you're a solo business owner providing a specialist service, perhaps a stand alone blog is all you need.